ShubhamVimal/Flutter-Projects/Meals App/README.md

 # Meals App
-Developed a personal expenses app using Flutter and Dart.
+Developed a Meals App using Flutter and Dart.

 # Screenshots
 ![](screenshots/Screenshot_(1).png)